 • Extra virgin olive oil: Stewing the peppers in olive oil mellows their assertiveness and coaxes out their sweetness.
 Be sure to use a good quality medium-bodied oil, such as our Nocellara.

-• Yellow onion and garlic: Enhances the sweet and savory flavor of peperonata.
+• Yellow onion and garlic enhance the sweet and savory flavor of peperonata.

 • Capers: This powerhouse ingredient helps to punch up the flavor, adding a briny kick.
 You can use either capers in brine or salt-packed capers, but if you’re using salt-packed, be sure to rinse them well.

 • Tomato sauce: A cup of tomato sauce brings the peperonata together.
-I use the simple sauce recipe from my Pasta al Pomodoro.
+I use the simple sauce recipe from my Pasta al Pomodoro, but you can use what you have on hand.

 • Balsamic vinegar: A splash at the end of cooking really brings out the sweetness of the vegetables.
 You can use regular balsamic or white balsamic.
 Just be sure it’s good quality—find our tips for picking the best balsamic vinegar in our Balsamic Reduction guide.